What Elections Don’t Change

 Money printing and ample liquidity

-The income losses and credit and cash flow problems brought on by the pandemic created an ample amount of new money and credit in the system from the central bank response.
+The income losses and credit and cash flow problems have created an ample amount of new money and credit in the system from central bank.

 These piles of cash and credit created renewed demand for financial assets, boosting stock prices in particular.
 Some of it also went into spending and savings.